Alejandro-Fuste/react-portfolio/README.md

 ## Description

 This is a MERN stack portfolio.
 Being that a portfolio is often the first point of contact for employers looking to fill a position or clients in need of a developer to complete a project, this is a clean and informative portfolio showcases my work as a developer.
 This portfolio uses a Mongo database and the Mongoose ORM.
 It also uses Express JS as the backend server.
+You can see the deployed site by [clicking on this link!](https://af-react-portfolio.herokuapp.com/)

 ## User Story